infinum/datx/docs/getting-started/using-the-collection.md

 updateModel(john, { lastName: 'Williams', age: 25, spouse: null, city: 'San Francisco' });
 ```

-**Note:** Direct assignment should not be used for new properties because the added property won't be observable ([this is a MobX limitation](https://mobx.js.org/best/pitfalls.html#objectsomenewprop-value-is-not-picked-up)).

 ---

 For specifics about the exact parameters that can be used with the mentioned methods, check out the [Collection API reference](../api-reference/collection).